 - Calculate taxable income: Subtract the deductions from your estimated total income to arrive at the taxable income.
 This is the income on which you will calculate your advance tax liability.

-- Apply the applicable tax rates: Refer to the income tax slabs and rates applicable for the relevant financial year to determine the tax liability based on your taxable income.
+- Apply the applicable tax rates: Refer to the income tax slabs and rates applicable for the relevant financial year to determine the tax liability based on your income.
 The tax rates may vary based on the individual’s age, income slab, and residential status.

 - Consider any applicable surcharges and cess: Depending on your income level, there may be additional surcharges or cess applicable to your tax liability.
 Factor in these additional charges while calculating the advance tax amount.